 Purpose of the study

-This project aims to determine whether 200ml or 400ml irrigation bottles improve post-surgical outcomes in patients who have undergone sinus surgery.
+This project aims to determine whether 200ml or 400ml irrigation bottles change post-surgical outcomes in patients who have undergone sinus surgery.
 Nasal irrigation is an essential procedure for post-surgical care.
 However, there is currently no research comparing the volume of irrigation bottles used.
 This study aims to fill this gap in literature.
 The results of this study will provide us with the knowledge necessary to guide future clinical care in order to provide the best patient outcome.

 Benefits of the study

-The sharing of your experiences will help to understand whether the change in volume of the irrigation bottle provides better quality of life and outcomes and hence allowing better informed clinical decisions in post-surgery care for patients.
+The sharing of your experiences will help to understand whether perhaps the changeing the volume of the irrigation bottle provides better quality of life and outcomes and hence allowing better informed clinical decisions in post-surgery care for patients.

 Participant involvement and potential risks